Welcome the Bay Area Regional Elementary Science Olympiad!

 - My child only wants to do one or two subjects.
 Can she/he still join the team?
 This is variable and up to agreement between the other families on the team.

 - Will my child be guaranteed his/her choice of subjects/events?
 It is up to the head coach to work with the students to decide which students will do what events.
-There are many ways of doing this, for example an “NFL draft,” where students draw priority numbers out of a hat and then have the students take turns #1-6 choosing one event at a time and looping back to the next “draft round” until all events are filled.
+There are many ways of doing this, for example an “NFL draft,” where students draw priority numbers out of a hat and then have the students take turns #1-8 choosing one event at a time and looping back to the next “draft round” until all events are filled.
 The coach will do their best to assign subjects from their top choices but there is no guarantee that they will get to do every event they wish.

 Registration and Costs

 - How long does the Elementary Science Olympiad season last?
 Teams should be formed immediately.
 Teams will receive their rules shortly after registration.
-Weekly meetings will begin immediately until competition day which is on May 3, 2025.
+Weekly meetings will begin immediately until competition day which is on April 25, 2026.

 - How do I register?
 There is no registration for individual students; you must form a team at your child’s school first.
 The team’s Head Coach will register their team(s) online at https://scilympiad.com/bayarea-elementary.
 Registration is now open!
 Here are the instructions on how to register your team.

 - How much is registration?
 Is it refundable?
-The registration fee is $135 per team, to be divided between the 6 members of the team.
+The registration fee is $190 per team, to be divided between the 8 members of the team.
 The fee is due two weeks after registration and not refundable after April 1st.
 If one of the team members has financial hardship paying the fee, email sciencecastrovalley@gmail.com and a waiver can be granted.
 The fee covers costs of entering the competition but not materials — coaches may decide how to split among the team members.

 - Where do I send the registration fee and the signed forms?
 Please pay through our website at this link.
-Signed Megan’s Law forms are required for all event coaches from CVUSD schools; turn these into your school office.

 - What other costs are there?
 Some other costs that teams may incur include costs of team T-shirts, materials for build/lab events, and pizza for the day of the competition.

 - Can non-Castro Valley schools participate?
 Yes!
 This competition is regional so any school from the Bay Area can enter.
-Teams must adhere to the participant rules (max 6 students, 5th grade is the upper grade level, all kids must attend the same school).
+Teams must adhere to the participant rules (max 8 students, 5th grade is the upper grade level, all kids must attend the same school).
 Homeschooled kids can also participate, they should be up to 5th-grade equivalent, but the restriction of being from the same school is obviously lifted.

 Coaches